jstMW/jstMW/README.md

-## Welcome adventurer 👋
-# About me
-Just A regular student mostly depressed, sometimes have a bit of energy to study... hopefully 🥲
+Just A regular student.
+Mostly depressed! sometimes have a bit of energy to study... hopefully 🥲